skymob/sensu-tutorial/README.md

 Velocity 2013 Sensu Tutorial Materials
 ======================================

-Course materials from Bethany Erskine's Sensu tutorial, Velocity NYC 2013.
+Course materials for Bethany Erskine's tutorial, [Sense and Sensu-bility: Painless Metrics And Monitoring In The Cloud with Sensu](http://velocityconf.com/velocityny2013/public/schedule/detail/30079), at Velocity Conf in NYC on October 14, 2013.

 PREREQS
 ===========